-Communications featuring the colours red and white invoke a clear, fresh and recognizable feel.
-For certain purposes, an extra colour can both look good and be functional.
-In the interests of ensuring that the University of Groningen (UG) remains recognizable, the use of an extra colour.
+The colours red and white create a clear, fresh, and recognizable appearance.
+For some purposes, an extra colour can be both appealing and functional.
+In order to ensure that the UG remains recognizable, some conditions apply to the use of an extra colour.

 The primary palette consists of red, black and white.
 In 2019, cyan was moved to the secondary palette.

 The secondary palette, modernised in 2019 and extended with the colour yellow in 2023, consists of:

 C100 M0 Y0 K0

 R0 G156 B239

 C51 M100 Y0 K25

 C65 M0 Y73 K0